velezjm/cenococcum_phylogenetics/README.md

 # cenophylo

 #DNA sequence data are deposited in Genbank.
-Accession numbers found in Table 1.
+Accession numbers found in the PNW Isolates Accession Numbers table.